 Not calculating out how much you can afford

 Knowing how much you afford is possibly the most important step in buying a house.
+And possibly one of the biggest mistakes we made as first time buyers.
 It should be the first thing you research and will determine the value of properties you view.
 Most importantly it will avoid disappointment further down the line.

 Actually knowing how to calculate what you can afford is another matter.
 There are a few places you can start your research.